JustinBrow/Scripts/README.md

 ## PowerShell
 Copy-ADGroups - Copy AD group membership from one user to another.
+Copy-FileSystemInfo - Copies `CreationTime`, `LastWriteTime`, and `LastAccessTime` from source to target.
 Get-FSRMQuota - Logging FSRM quotas to SQL for reporting.
 Migrate-PrinterPorts - Update port for installed printers throughout enviroment.
 Notify-DisabledVeeamJobs - Send an email to the help desk with a list of disabled Veeam jobs.